AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 ## O-P {#o-p}

 **objective:** (Advertisers with portfolios) A goal which a client sets to meet its business objective for a specific portfolio or a display campaign, such as to maximize profits or to meet a specific sales target.
-An objective consists of the conversion metrics (also called transaction properties) to be tracked and optimized for the portfolio, and the relative weights of those metrics.
+An objective consists of the conversion metrics to be tracked and optimized for the portfolio, and the relative weights of those metrics.

 **optimization capability:** (Advertisers with portfolios) Search, Social, & Commerce keyword bidding technology, which determines the optimal bidding and budget management strategy for a portfolio based on its business objective.